TaylanUB/scheme-bytestructures/README.md

 descriptors it holds.
-This procedure takes either only a bytestructure descriptor (for when to calculating the size statically, typically in the constructor-helper), or a bytevector, offset so-far, and descriptor (for when requesting the size of a potentially dynamic-sized type).
+This procedure takes either only a bytestructure descriptor (for when to calculating the size statically, typically in the constructor-helper), or a bytevector, offset so-far, and descriptor (for when requesting the size of a descriptor with a possibly dynamic size).

 The `ref-helper` must be a four-argument procedure that takes a bytevector, an offset so-far, the contents of the descriptor, and an